Cisco ISE Administrator Accounts: CLI and GUI Access

 Introduction

 During the installation of a Cisco ISE node, whether virtualized or deployed on a physical SNS appliance, an initial administrator account must be created.
 This account is subsequently used to generate two distinct user identities: one for Command Line Interface (CLI) access and one for Graphical User Interface (GUI) access.
-These accounts are utilized to manage the ISE environment.
-The GUI account provides access to the web interface, which offers a comprehensive view of the cluster configuration, while the CLI account is used to access ISE nodes primarily via SSH.
-Initially, both accounts share the same credentials, allowing authentication to both interfaces using the same username and password.
+These accounts are specifically intended for the administration and management of the ISE environment.

 CLI Access and Privileges